Crystal21/Object-Sorter/README.md

 # Object-Sorter
-Image Processing using Python , openCV and Numpy
+Image Processing Project using Python , openCV and Numpy